dcavanau/build-an-integration-application-using-ibm-cloud-pak-for-integration/README.md

 (Not that you’ll need to make sure you have the /CarRepairClaim at the end of the URL).

-## 9.3 Creating the Connector Credentials Secret:
+## 9.3 Creating the Connector Credentials Secret

 Before we can deploy our integration flow, we need to create a Kubernetes secret to hold our credentials.